tc39/notes/meetings/2026-05/may-20.md

 ### Speaker's Summary of Key Points

-* List
-* of
-* things

-But to summarize, we will make the normative change that allows source phase imports to participate in ambiguous re-export deduplication so that it does not throw if multiple star re-export statements resolve a source phase imports binding, consistent with namespaces and potentially other system bindings on module records.
+We will make the normative change that allows source phase imports to participate in ambiguous re-export deduplication so that it does not throw if multiple star re-export statements resolve a source phase imports binding, consistent with namespaces and potentially other system bindings on module records.
 And because of the nature of it, it doesn't require an explicit specification change, but will naturally be the behavior under the current rebase.

 ### Conclusion

-* List
-* of
-* things
+The speaker did not provide a conclusion.

 ## ESM Phase Imports normative PRs